BlueSky-Digital-Labs/action-flutter-build-ios/README.md

 ### 2. Authenticate with Apple Developer Account

-There is a section at the end of this readme explaining how to get the `APPLE_ID_PASSWORD`
+There is a section at the end of this readme explaining how to get the `APPLE_ID_PASSWORD` and how to store it in github secrets

 - Store the following credentials in GitHub Secrets:
   - `APPLE_ID`: Your Apple ID (email).